-All such guidance notes have a brief introduction, provide references to relevant material on the topic, and then the guidance notes themselves, usually in the format of key things both to do, and also not to do.
+All such guidance notes have a brief introduction, provide references to relevant material on the topic, and then the guidance notes themselves, sometimes in the format of key things both to do, and also not to do.
 The guidance notes are also available in various languages (currently English, German, Italian and Spanish) and formats to download and share.

 These guidance notes are all freely available under a Creative Commons Attribution-ShareAlike 4.0 International License ; we would be grateful if you could indicate their source (https://teqtogether.org/) whenever you use them.

 We very much hope that these are a useful addition to the material currently available in the field.

 Guidance note topics